Bonakrona/EDAF50-Project/README.md

 ## building with make

-Running `make` (equivalent to `make all`) in the main directory builds the the server and client into executables that can be found in `bin/`
+Running `make` (equivalent to `make all`) in the main directory builds the the server and client into executables that can be found in `src/`
 - `make server` - builds the two server executables (in-memory and disk)
 - `make client` - builds the client executable
 - `make test_db` - unit tests for database
 - `make error_client` - faulty client for testing protocol violations

+Running `make install` coipes the executables into the directory `bin/`.
+If the executables have not been compiled before running `make install`, an equivalent to `make all` is run before copying the executables to `bin/`.

 For cleaning, use `make clean`.